 A. To become a volunteer, start the process by submitting an application through Volunteer Connection.
 You will receive an automated email after submitting the initial step – you must click on the link in this email to activate your account.
-Once your Volunteer Connection account is activated please complete all of the required steps listed to become an active volunteer.
+Once your Volunteer Connection account is activated, please complete all of the required steps to become an active volunteer.

 Q. How will I know I have become a Red Cross volunteer?